-Movable vs Static
+Movable vs. Static BJJ Framing

 Making frames is something you tend to learn in jiu jitsu very early on.
 Every positional escape begins with proper posture, and that tends to always involve proper frames.
 The transitional period during a guard pass offers the opportunity for longer-distance frames, and there's a particular type of these frames that you can add to your game: the moving (or movable) frame.
-This means you're not only keeping your partner away, but moving a part of their body as they try to pass your guard.
+This means you're not only keeping your partner away but moving a part of their body as they try to pass your guard.

 Knee Cut Example

 A great place to begin with movable frames is during a knee cut guard pass.
 In this situation, your partner is nearly past your guard already, having gotten past your early-stage guard maintenance.
-Not only to they have their knee already on the ground, but they also have achieved the outside underhook, and are well on their way to establishing modified kesa gatame.
+Not only do they have their knee already on the ground, but they have also achieved the outside underhook and are well on their way to establishing a modified kesa gatame.
 However, assuming they are passing to your left, you still have your right arm free.
 Turn your right palm up, making a "C-grip" on your partner's biceps.
 As your partner slides through to finish the guard pass, make a circle with your right arm, all the way around their body and then to the other side of your body.
 As your partner's arm travels to the far side of your body, use this opportunity to build your base up, coming up onto your left elbow.
 Now, your partner has a simple choice: either they fall over and let you get a reversal, or they will have to switch their hips, offering you ample space to scoot away and recover your guard.

 Here's another example of the same move in action.
 This time, note that, as your partner moves back to stay on top, you are going to have a great opportunity to practice some very basic guard maintenance, centering yourself with static frames.
 The general rule is that once your movable frames no longer move, you need to scoot yourself away.

 Another great example of the movable frame concept is during the double under guard pass.
-In this case, you're late to the draw, having missed your opportunity for early stage defense, and your partner is lifting your hips off the ground, with their hands clasped together.
+In this case, you're late to the draw, having missed your opportunity for early stage defense, and your partner is lifting your hips off the ground with their hands clasped together.
 Start by making a static frame with your spine (do this by lifting your hips off the ground as your partner tries to stack you).
 This will at least give you the opportunity to defend the rest of the pass.
 Next, as your partner tries to turn the corner, push their elbow up (in the gi, feel free to grip the fabric of the sleeve as well).
 As your partner's elbow begins to move away from their body, they are going to have no choice but to follow with their hips and base.
 Once again, you will have a good chance to scoot away, even as your body is turning away (momentarily) from your partner's body.
 Finally, use the space between you to recover a solid guard.